University of Massachusetts Amherst: Commonwealth Honors College

-Commonwealth Honors College is the honors college at UMass.
-The honors college provides students the opportunity to intensify their UMass academic curriculum.
-The requirements of the college are to complete an honors college writing course, a seminar called "Ideas That Changed the World," two honors gen ed courses, an honors seminar called "Topics," and for advanced scholarship honors, several upper-level honors courses, including an honors thesis or project.
-Membership in the honors college is not required in order to graduate the University with higher Latin honors designations, such as magna or summa cum laude.
-Commonwealth Honors College provides honors students an additional community of students to interact with outside of their academic department and holds many social and academic events during the school year.
-In 2013, the University completed the Commonwealth Honors College Residential Community (CHCRC) on campus to serve the College, including classrooms, faculty housing, an administration area, and residence areas that houses 1,500 students.
+Commonwealth Honors College at UMass provides students the opportunity to intensify their UMass academic curriculum.
+Membership in the honors college is not required to graduate from the University with designations such as magna or summa cum laude.
+In 2013, the University completed the Commonwealth Honors College Residential Community (CHCRC) on campus to serve the college, including classrooms, administration, and housing for 1,500 students and some faculty.